top of page

 How Interest Rates Are Changing the Game

-Higher interest rates affect your business sale in three key ways:
+Higher interest rates affect your business sale in three key ways: Understanding how these factors translate into actual pricing requires a clear view of how businesses are valued in today’s market.

 Preparing Your Business for Sale